ensdomains/docs/ens-deployments.md

 | Registry                 | 0x00000000000C2E074eC69A0dFb2997BA6C7d2e1e |
 | Reverse Registrar        | 0xA0a1AbcDAe1a2a4A2EF8e9113Ff0e02DD81DC0C6 |

-To find out the contract address of each TLD, check the "manager" address (eg: [https://app.ens.domains/tld/xyz](https://app.ens.domains/tld/xyz) for `.xyz`)
+To find out the contract address of each TLD, check the "manager" address (eg: [https://app.ens.domains/tld/xyz](https://app.ens.domains/tld/xyz) for `.xyz`).